 Dr. Chipo Kanjo

-Member of the Board, and an Assistant professor in the computer science department at the Chancellor College.
+Member of the Board, and an Associate Professor in the Computer Science Department at the Chancellor College.

 Mcluwen David Kachipanda